Article contents

 Here are some ways that you could get help, either from the government or from family and friends.

-A Lifetime ISA is the best kind of bank account.
-It’s a special kind of savings account designed to help first time buyers save to buy your first home (or to tide you over later on in life).
+A Lifetime ISA is an amazing type of saving account designed to help first time buyers save to buy your first home (under £450,000), or to tide you over later on in life (over 60).

-Each year, you can pay up to £4,000 into it.
-And each year, the government will give you a 25% bonus on any money you put in there.
+Each year, the government will give you a 25% bonus on any money you put in there (up to £4,000).
 Kerching!

 The catch?
-Well, if you want to withdraw your money for any other purpose, you’ll have to pay a hefty 25% withdrawal fee, which basically means you’ll be giving back any money that the government gave you.
+Well, if you want to withdraw your money for any other purpose, you’ll have to pay a hefty 25% withdrawal fee, which basically means you’ll be giving back more money than what the government gave you.
 So, you really need to make sure you use your ISA for the purposes it’s made for.
-Plus, you’ll need to buy a house that costs less than £450,000.

 Just make sure that you make your first payment into the account before you’re 40, otherwise, you’re not going to be able to use it.
-Sadly, once you turn 50, you won’t be able to add to it anymore either, so it’s not really designed for anyone other than the youngest buyers.
+Sadly, once you turn 50, you won’t be able to add to it anymore either, so it’s not really designed for anyone other than people buying their first home.

 Shared Ownership is a government scheme for people who can prove they can’t afford to buy a home without help.
 On specific properties, it allows you to buy a share of a home instead of buying the whole thing.
 You then have to pay your mortgage on the part you own, and pay rent on the part you don’t own.